shivannis/xandr-docs-public/xandr-docs/articles/curate/partner-center-screen-buyer-view.md

 - **Imps** - The number of impressions that you have purchased from the seller.
 - **Media Costs** - The cost of all of the impressions that you have purchased from the seller.
 - **Clicks** - The number of clicks that were generated from inventory that you purchased from the seller.
 - **CTR** - Your click-through rate on the seller's inventory.
-For more information on click-through rates see [Glossary](industry-reference/online-advertising-and-ad-tech-glossary.md).
+For more information on click-through rates see [Glossary](../industry-reference/online-advertising-and-ad-tech-glossary.md).
 - **Convs** - The number of conversions that were attributed to inventory that you purchased from the seller.
 - **Revenue** - The amount of revenue that the seller earned from you.
 - **Profit** - The amount of profit that the seller earned from you, calculated by subtracting media cost from revenue.

 ## Seller eligibility, history, and deals

+> [!TIP]
-**Get to Know Xandr direct**
+> **Get to Know Xandr direct**

-Xandr Direct is a group of 100+ Xandr sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.
+> Xandr Direct is a group of 100+ Xandr sellers we have identified as mostly selling owned and operated inventory or selling through exclusive relationships with publishers.

-For more information, please see [Xandr Direct](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.
+> For more information, please see [Xandr Direct](appnexus-direct-for-buyers.md) or contact [appnexusdirect@appnexus.com](mailto:appnexusdirect@appnexus.com) or your Xandr account manager.

 - **Seller Group** - Shows if the seller is labeled as Xandr Direct.
 - **Eligibility** - Shows the transaction eligibility between members.
 A buyer may block a seller, a seller may block a buyer, or both buyer and seller may be blocked by each other.
 Status is indicated by the circular eligibility icon in each row, and you can mouse over the row in the **Eligibility** column for details.